gioxx/Nebula.KB-dev/docs/Core/usage/mailboxes.md

 `Export-MboxAlias` is deprecated and no longer available as a function.
 Use [Get-MboxAlias](#get-mboxalias) instead.

 The old `Export-MboxAlias` behavior is now covered by `Get-MboxAlias`:
-- single mailbox queries
+- single mailbox queries with `Get-MboxAlias -SourceMailbox <identity>`
+- single mailbox CSV export with `Get-MboxAlias -SourceMailbox <identity> -Csv -CsvFolder <path>`
-- tenant-wide export with `-All`
+- tenant-wide export with `Get-MboxAlias -All -CsvFolder <path>`
-- domain-scoped export with `-Domain`
+- domain-scoped export with `Get-MboxAlias -Domain <domain> -CsvFolder <path>`
-- CSV output with `-Csv` and `-CsvFolder`
+- CSV exports include `DisplayName` and `Name`
+- primary-only recipients are excluded from CSV exports unless `-IncludePrimaryOnly` is used

+In other words:
+- `Export-MboxAlias` was only the old export-oriented name
+- `Get-MboxAlias` is now the single command to use for both console output and CSV reporting
 :::

 ## Get-MboxAlias